noumanshoaib/test/README.md

 to run above commands php must be installed on your system.

-* Now you have to make a copy of .env.example to .env and fill the database credentials.
+* Now you have to make a copy of .env.example to .env and fill the database credentials. after that generate your key, php artisan key:generate

 * run the following command now: